mikeobrien/Bender/README.md

 Usage
 ------------

-The serializer and deserializer can be instantialted by passing in an options object:
+The serializer and deserializer can be instantiated by passing in an options object:

 ```csharp
 var serializer = new Serializer(new Options {...});